Kylin-Network/kylin-collator/README.md

 Using this repository, you can choose to configure and launch your network in multiple ways.
 Options include:
 1) Launch a local development network including a relaychain and two Kylin parachains
-2) Launch a collator node on a live test network
+2) Launch a collator on a live test network
 3) Build from source and configure a custom network

 We recommended launching with [Docker](https://www.docker.com/).
 The default compose file automatically launches a local network containing multiple relaychain validators (polkadot nodes) and collators (kylin collators) as well as the full user interface on port 3001.
-Additionally, docker can be used to launch collator nodes to supported testnets.
+Additionally, docker can be used to launch a collator to supported testnets.

 You can also build your network from source if you prefer, which is discussed step-by-step in this document as well.